RizzoDavid/ELK_Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because _Ansible allows you to configure multiple machines at a time with the exact same configuration.
+Ansible allows for quicker installation and updates.
+Ansible also prevents misconfiguration of one machine by mistyping._
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Increase System Memory